Teachers must stop assigning problems to students in math class, but apparently they need to stop assigning equations, too.

 Equation isn’t the correct term.
 An equation is a relationship between numbers (i.e., it doesn’t involve missing values).

 If you want you could call it a puzzle (as is suggested by Linda): figure out what the missing number is.
-However, puzzle implies that this requested work is something that will require some type of deductive, inductive or creative thinking.
-In an addition, subtraction, multiplication or division “problem”, though, we are hoping for a more rote response.
+However, the puzzle suggests that the requested work will require some form of deductive, inductive, or creative thinking.
+In addition, subtraction, multiplication, or division “problem”, though, we are hoping for a more rote response.

-Therefore, if problem is unappealing, then I would argue for using “question”.
+Therefore, if the problem is unappealing, then I would argue for using “question”.
 At the end of a reading assignment, we already ask them comprehension questions.
-They get multiple choice and fill in the blank questions in other disciplines.
+They get multiple-choice and fill-in-the-blank questions in other disciplines.

 But math is better than those.
 Shouldn’t it have its own terminology as a meritorious distinction?
-And, a really good math problem is one that does cause us to think; it is a puzzle, or better yet a game.
-In actuality, though, is it not that math is nothing more than logical deductions based on the definition of the number line.
-Shall we then agree to say “Deduce by mathematical inference the answer to the following:”?
+And a really good math problem is one that makes us think; it is a puzzle, or, better yet, a game.
+In actuality, though, is it not that math is nothing more than logical deductions based on the definition of the number line?